RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/grid_search.rst

 accuracy.

 **GridSearch** performs hyperparameter optimization by performing an exhaustive search over the possible parameter values.
 If a model supports GridSearch, hyperparameter optimization will be offered during parameter input.
+After determining the best hyperparameters, the GridSearch score will be displayed.

 Supported Models
 ================